NSO-developer/nso-memory/Readme.md

 * Warning - Collect 3 debug dump with 1 second apart
 * Critical - Kill NSO with SIGUSR1 instead of SIGKILL from OOM Killer.

+If you want to create your own customized action, you can modify the log_inspection function in lib/middleware/main.py.

 ## Usage
 The method below shows how to startup the toolset.
 The toolset only can be startup under the root path of the toolset(not in any of the subfolder).